-The standout feature in our opinion is that they look absolutely stunning and can grow up to 2 inches, being one of the biggest freshwater aquarium friendly snails out there.
-So basically, we think that these snails are a tremendous value for your aquarium.
+The standout feature in our opinion is that they look absolutely stunning and can grow up to 2 inches, being one of the biggest freshwater aquarium-friendly snails out there.
+So basically, we think that these snails are of tremendous value to your aquarium.
 They do a great job of cleaning up as well as looking pretty.

 #2.Japanese Trapdoor Snails For Algae

 Next up, we have the Japanese Trapdoor Snails, which are the best snails for algae if you want some trapdoor snails great at removing algae and unwanted leftover fish food.
 Unlike the Golden Mystery Snails mentioned above, these don’t look pretty at all.
 But beauty is definitely not the main attraction here.
 Instead, you get these are superior cleaning power.

 That’s right, we consider these Japanese Trapdoor snails to be the workhorses of the aquarium.
 They just clean up algae much better than most other brands we have tried.
 In fact, they are so powerful that they even work in an outdoor pond setting or even a swimming pool to help remove algae and keep the growth down to a minimum.

 Another great option when it comes to the best snails for algae is the Aquatic Arts Gold Mystery Snails which are one of the largest plant-safe freshwater snails.
 They come in a bright cherry golden yellow color and are very much like the Golden Mystery Snails we mentioned before.
 In fact, they are the same but just come from two different sources.